Machine Learning Model Selection Guide

 Task Selection

-Before choosing a model, identify what type of problem you are solving.
+Before you choose a model, decide what kind of problem you have.

 Your question Task Example